openopt/copt/doc/index.rst

 Philosophy
 ----------

-   * Modular, general-purpose optimization library.
+  * State of the art implementation of classical optimization algorithms.
   * API that follows whenever possible that of scipy.optimize.
   * State of the art performance, with emphasis on large-scale optimization.
   * Few dependencies, pure Python library for easy deployment.

 Contents
 -----------------------

-copt contains implementations of different optimization methods.
-These are categorized as:
+copt implements different optimization methods:

 .. admonition:: Proximal-gradient